adospace/reactorui-maui-docs/components/stateful-components.md

 A stateful component is a component tied to a state class that is used to keep its "state" during its lifetime.

-A state is just c# class with an empty constructor.
+A state is just a C# class with an empty constructor.

 When a Component is first displayed on the page, i.e. the MAUI widget is added to the page visual tree, MauiReactor calls the method `OnMounted()`.&#x20;